hoojaoh/imag/doc/src/09020-changelog.md

 Please note that we do not have a "Breaking changes" section as we are in Version 0.y.z and thus we can break the API like we want and need to.

+## 0.9.3

+Bugfix release for fixing:

+* Removed an import which was already there and fails with the current beta compiler
+* Fix a negation error in the config aggregation in imag-log
+* Dependency specification fail in 0.9.2 where everything did not depend on 0.9.2 but 0.9.1

 ## 0.9.2

 Bugfix release for fixing: